 - The injury might not be covered if it happened on your lunch break.
 Injuries that occur during an employee's official or scheduled breaks aren't covered by Georgia workers' compensation.

 - The injury might be covered if it occurred while entering or leaving the remote workplace.
-Also known as ingress and regress, employees in The Peach State are covered by workers' comp.
+Also known as ingress and egress, employees in The Peach State are covered by workers' comp.

 Those aren't the only issues you'll have to consider.
 Your job duties and the severity of your condition also play an important role in determining which workers' compensation benefits you could receive.
 For example, if your injuries restrict you to light-duty work, but the work you're performing remotely is already light-duty tasks, you may not be entitled to income benefits, as you'll be able to continue working.